mauro3/Parameters.jl/README.md

 name.
 However, it should be useful otherwise too.
 It has two main
 features:

-- keyword type constructors with default values, and
+- keyword type constructors with default values for `struct`s and `NamedTuples`,
 - unpacking and packing of composite types and dicts.

 The macro `@with_kw` which decorates a type definition to